EV and ICE novated leases are functionally different products

 While both arrangements are called “novated leases”, they operate under fundamentally different tax mechanics, and therefore behave very differently in practice.

-Failing to separate the two leads to poor comparisons and misleading conclusions.
-It also explains why many comments confidently assert that “novated leases are never worth it”, often based on outdated experience with novated lease for ICE vehicles and without any awareness of the FBT exemption that applies to eligible EVs.
+Failing to separate the two leads to a conflation of the pros and cons of novated leasing.
+It also explains why many comments confidently assert that “novated leases are never worth it”, often based on outdated experience with novated leases for ICE vehicles and without any awareness of the FBT exemption that applies to eligible EVs.

 FBT exemption for electric vehicles